 We have all been to that lawn that is covered in green and thick, and you wonder how is it that a lawn could be so healthy and green?

 Maybe you have even hired someone to aerate the lawn for you but are still not satisfied with the results you’re getting.
-So, you want to do it yourself and looking for an aerator.
+So, you want to do it yourself and look for an aerator.
 The best pull behind aerator is one that matches your needs.

 If you don’t know which type to choose, we have reviewed the top pull behind aerator available, including things to consider before purchasing.
 If you’re in a rush, you can confidently pick from our top three picks below.